saalim-mushtaq/learning-docker/README.md

 ## docker image name syntax
 `saalimmushtaq/gcc-4.9:1`
-`saalimmushtaq the name of the repository,gcc-4.9 is the name of the image,1 is the image tag
+> saalimmushtaq is the name of the repository,gcc-4.9 is the name of the image,1 is the image tag

 ## to start